wp-plugins/count-all/readme.txt

 days from a specified date and time.
 Allows HTML in title and body.
 Can count up and down.
 Supports multiple instances.

-Originally developed as a baby age counter, but can be used for anything you want.
+Originally developed as a baby age counter, but can be used for any counting job.

 The options in the widget are: